Getting There & Away – HITCHHIKING

 The official system consists of points along main roads and intersections where certain vehicles are required to stop to pick up hitchhikers, these points are called “Punto Amarillo”.

-If you look like a tourist chances are that most drivers will want to work as a private taxi for you, always agree on a price before getting in.
-The chance of getting a free ride is low, especially near cities.
+If you look like a tourist chances are that most drivers will want to become your "private taxi", always agree on a price before getting in.
+The chances of getting a free ride are low, especially near cities.

 Lily & Normand